Hellenistic armies: The Phalanx

 The phalangite's shield - long misconstrued thanks to its description as a "buckler" by several writers - was a 2 ft-diameter affair and less concave than the hoplite's aspis.
-It was secured by both a shoulder harness and a fore-arm brace, allowing the off-hand to release the hand-grip and make wielding the enormous sarissa pike possible.
-Metallic greaves were also worn to cover the shins of the soldier as they stood his ground, especially by the front and rear-most ranks.
+It was secured by both a shoulder harness and a forearm brace, allowing the off-hand to release the hand grip and make wielding the enormous sarissa pike possible.
+Metallic greaves were also worn to cover the shins of the soldiers as they stood their ground, especially by the front and rear-most ranks.

 The primary weapon of the phalangite was the sarissa, a massive spear that ranged from 16 feet (mid-late 4th century BC) to as much as 22 feet (near the nadir of the phalanx's development).
 First made famous by Philip of Macedon, it allowed Macedonian infantry to "outrange" the opposition's existing spear formations by several feet.
 The sarissa would have been largely useless in single combat, but a compact, forward-facing infantry formation employing it would have been almost impossible to challenge.
-The first five ranks of the phalanx would have their sarissai projecting horizontally to face the enemy, with the remaining ranks angling theirs in a serried fashion, often leaning against their fellows' backs.
+The first five ranks of the phalanx would have their sarissa projecting horizontally to face the enemy, with the remaining ranks angling theirs in a serried fashion, often leaning against their fellows' backs.
 If front-rankers were killed, those behind would lower their spears and step forward to maintain a solid frontline.

 In the event of close combat, or in circumstances where the sarissa was impractical, a variety of swords were employed - the classic xiphos, the kopis and the makhaira, for example.
-It goes without saying that any sword-fighting in the vicinity of the phalanx's front was complicated by the sarissai projecting from the 2nd-5th ranks around the 1st rank combatants.
+Any sword-fighting in the vicinity of the phalanx's front was complicated by the sarissa projecting from the 2nd-5th ranks around the 1st rank combatants.